slambang/jarvis/jarvis-client/README.md

 ### JarvisClient

-This small library communicates with the [Jarvis App](../jarvis-app) to send and receive your app's config.
+This small library (API 16+) communicates with the [Jarvis App](../jarvis-app) to send and receive your app's config.
 You obtain an instance of [JarvisClient](src/main/java/com/jarvis/client/JarvisClient.kt) to manage a config that you define.
-Read [the client docs](https://htmlpreview.github.io/?https://github.com/slambang/jarvis/blob/add_html_docs/docs/index.html).
+Read [the client docs](https://htmlpreview.github.io/?https://github.com/slambang/jarvis/main/docs/index.html).

 There are just 4 quick steps to get setup:
 - [1.
 Gradle dependency and FileProvider](#1-gradle-dependency-and-fileprovider)